 There is still complexity, sure (the universe is amazing and complex).
 The difference is looping them in as part of the complexity.

-You’re intrigued about them, and you wonder how has their day been, and you actually give a shit:
+You’re intrigued about them, and you wonder how has their day been, and you actually care:

 - How has their day been?